rockydey/quiz-app-task/README.md

 bun dev
 ```

-## 3. After Credential Registration, Please check the verification link in console.
+## 3. Credential Registration: Email verification link is in console.